lortordermur/sfcalcsheet/README.md

 **I miss a specific calculator or feature.**

 Great, and this can be helped!
-Just create an issue on [sfcalcsheet's issue tracker](https://github.com/lortordermur/sfcalcsheet/issues) and I will look into it.
+Just file an issue on [sfcalcsheet's issue tracker](https://github.com/lortordermur/sfcalcsheet/issues) and I will look into it.

 **I cannot edit templates.
 The dialog simply does not open.**